jorwalk/sea-to-shining-sea/README.md

 # From Sea To Shining Sea

-Given a list of 50 capitals in the United States of America, and the distance of every capital from each other, what is the shortest possible route that visits each  and returns to the origin city?
+Given a list of the top 1000 cities in the United States of America, and the distance from each other, what is the shortest possible route that visits each and returns to the origin city?

-The travelling saleman problem - from sea to shining sea.
+The traveling saleman problem - from sea to shining sea.

 ## How did this project came about?
 - What is my inspiration for this article?